JimDesu/basis-lang/spec.md

 The atomicity falls out of copy-restore (§6.4): the language commits no half-written state on failure, regardless of which subexpression failed and at what point.
 No new transactional machinery is introduced.

-The implementation device: each subexpression's value is computed into a temporary slot until every subexpression of the `<-` has succeeded; only then does the placement into the LHS slot fire.
-The user-side observation is that the LHS is unchanged across the entire `<-` operation if any subexpression fails.
+The implementation device: each subexpression's value is computed into a temporary slot until every subexpression of the placement has succeeded; only then does the commit into the LHS slot fire — by move, view, or copy, per the operator.
+The user-side observation is that the LHS is unchanged across the entire placement if any subexpression fails.

 A nested construction `'r <- ${field <- (innerCtor: ...)}` composes failure-atomicity transitively.
 A `?`-marked failure inside `innerCtor` propagates to its caller; copy-restore at the `innerCtor` call leaves the field's temporary slot uninitialized; the outer `<-`'s atomic-failure rule sees a failed field-value computation; the outer `<-` aborts; the outer `'r` is unchanged.
 The chain reaches arbitrary depth without new mechanism.
-The frame-ownership lens (§1.5) applies cleanly: each level's productive slot is *that level's caller's* slot, and each level's failure leaves that caller's slot in its pre-call state.
+The frame-ownership lens (§1.5) applies cleanly: each level's CREATE slot is *that level's caller's* slot, and each level's failure leaves that caller's slot in its pre-call state.

 ### 7.19 Embedded Objects in Aggregate Literals